Back to the blog

 This viral growth was caused, in part, by a common “dark pattern” employed by the AI provider: whenever one employee shared a call recording with another employee, the notetaker required the second employee to sign up for the service, using a highly permissive OAuth grant that asks for permission to any calendar the employee can access, automatically adding itself to every meeting going forward.
 A dark pattern indeed—one that exposes an organization to a slew of data privacy risks.

 This GenAI startup is just one of a fast-growing market of AI notetakers, call recorders, and AI meeting assistants that are experiencing unprecedented adoption across organizations of all sizes.
-Tools like Otter, Fireflies, Read, Fathom, Granola, and Supernormal have quickly become mainstream workplace essentials, with millions of users relying on them to capture, transcribe, and summarize meetings.
+Tools like Otter, Fireflies, Read, Fathom, Granola, Zoom AI Companion and Supernormal have quickly become mainstream workplace essentials, with millions of users relying on them to capture, transcribe, and summarize meetings.
 Fireflies, for example, boasts over 20 million users across 500,000 organizations, including 75% of the Fortune 500.

 The appeal of an AI notetaker is obvious: it promises to eliminate the tedium of note-taking, allowing participants to be fully present in conversations while AI handles the secretarial work.
 Many AI notetakers offer features like real-time transcription, automatic summary generation, action item extraction, and even sentiment analysis.
 Most importantly, these tools are designed for hyper-collaboration, making it incredibly easy to share a recording, transcription, or notes broadly, often without much regard for what sensitive information might be included in them.